 - A. In consultation with the Ph.D. committee, the student writes a dissertation proposal.
-All committee members must be given one month to comment on a draft of the proposal before its final version is prepared. - B. The dissertation proposal should take the form of a proposal for a NSF Dissertation Improvement Grant to fund the student's dissertation research. - 1.
+All committee members must be given one month to comment on a draft of the proposal before its final version is prepared. - B. The dissertation proposal must take the form of a proposal for a NSF Dissertation Improvement Grant (or other specified granting institution pre-approved by your Ph.D. committee chair) to fund the student's dissertation research. - 1.
 Proposal length thus is limited to 20 double-spaced pages. - 2.
 A budget is required, but not the other supporting documentation required by NSF for the dissertation proposal. - C. Anthropology 240B or 239A, Research Design and Writing, is designed to guide students in writing a dissertation research proposal and is recommended as a course for Ph.D. candidacy. - D. The student should present the dissertation proposal publicly, after consulting with her or his committee to settle on an appropriate time and place of the public presentation.
 The Ph.D. committee approves the proposal once any necessary revisions have been completed. - E. The student must file a final copy of the approved proposal (signed by all Ph.D. committee members) with the Graduate Program Assistant. - F. If the student substantially changes the topic or nature of the dissertation project, the student must submit a new dissertation proposal, schedule a committee meeting, and obtain approval from the committee.